CycloneDX/cyclonedx-dotnet/README.md

   path                                              The path to a .sln, .csproj, .vbproj, or packages.config file or the path to a directory which will be recursively analyzed for packages.config files

 Options:
   -o|--out <OUTPUT_DIRECTORY>                                            The directory to write the BOM -j|--json                                                              Produce a JSON BOM instead of XML -d|--exclude-dev                                                       Exclude development dependencies from the BOM -u|--url <BASE_URL>                                                    Alternative NuGet repository URL to v3-flatcontainer API (a trailing slash is required)
   -r|--recursive                                                         To be used with a single project file, it will recursively scan project references of the supplied .csproj
-  -ns|--no-serial-number                            Optionally omit the serial number from the resulting BOM -gu|--github-username <GITHUB_USERNAME>           Optionally provide a GitHub username for license resolution.
+  -ns|--no-serial-number                                                 Optionally omit the serial number from the resulting BOM
+  -gu|--github-username <GITHUB_USERNAME>                                Optionally provide a GitHub username for license resolution.
 If set you also need to provide a GitHub personal access token
   -gt|--github-token <GITHUB_TOKEN>                                      Optionally provide a GitHub personal access token for license resolution.
 If set you also need to provide a GitHub username
   -gbt|--github-bearer-token <GITHUB_BEARER_TOKEN>                       Optionally provide a GitHub bearer token for license resolution.
 This is useful in GitHub actions
-  -dgl|--disable-github-licenses                    Optionally disable GitHub license resolution -?|-h|--help                                      Show help information
+  -dgl|--disable-github-licenses                                         Optionally disable GitHub license resolution -biop|--base-intermediate-output-path <BASE_INTERMEDIATE_OUTPUT_PATH>  Optionally provide a folder for customized build environment.
+Required if folder 'obj' is relocated.
+  -?|-h|--help                                                           Show help information
 ```

 #### Examples